Stretch (rapper): Murder

+In April 2007, via separate investigation into the murder of Jam Master Jay of Run-DMC, in his native Jamaica, Queens, federal prosecutors named Ronald "Tenad" Washington as a suspect in the deaths of both Jay and Stretch.
+Washington would eventually be indicted for Jam Master Jay's murder in August 2020; Washington's trial would then begin in January 2024, and he, along with another defendant, would be convicted for Jam Master Jay's murder in February 2024.

+Speculations on circumstances

-On October 12, 1995, with bond posted via Suge Knight, former CEO of Death Row Records, and pending appeal, Tupac was released from prison in upstate New York.
+On October 12, 1995, Tupac was released from prison in upstate New York.
+His bond was posted via Suge Knight, former CEO of Death Row Records, and Tupac's legal case was pending appeals.
 Joining the label in Los Angeles, Tupac feverishly recorded his fourth album, All Eyez on Me.
-Two tracks, in particular—"Ambitionz Az a Ridah" as well as "Holla At Me"—have lyrics that some people believe, though not proven, to be against Stretch, one envisioning his death.
+Two tracks, in particular ("Ambitionz Az a Ridah" as well as "Holla At Me") have lyrics that some people speculate contain insults against Stretch, one envisioning his death.

 By the album's release on February 13, 1996, Stretch was already dead.
 Released a few months later, in July 1996, the sophomore album, It Was Written, by rapper Nas, from Queensbridge in Queens, had Live Squad production on two tracks, "Take It In Blood" as well as "Silent Murder," from Stretch's final recording session exactly one year after the November 30, 1994, shooting of Tupac.